viamrobotics/docs/content/en/docs/appendix/glossary.md

 **Packages**: Internal generalizable libraries that are not exposed to the user via proto and can be used by components and services to better implement functionality.

+**Process**: Processes are binaries or scripts that run on a part.
+Processes are often used to create a new local instance of viam-server to implement drivers for custom components.
-**Process**: A bespoke, OS-specific process managed by the RDK to either run once or indefinitely; for example, to run one of Viam's camera servers.
+They provide a bespoke, OS-specific process managed by the viam-server to either run once or indefinitely; for example, to run one of Viam's camera servers.

 **RDK (Robot Development Kit)**: The official Viam-developed codebase that provides all functionality of an SDK and more. (golang)